AmigaGPU/fat-agnus/2K19-04-15_vim_how_we_started.md

 I was a student then, who had the task to punch holes in the system for the URC(*) director so he could fix them.

-That was in the 1990's a century ago ;)
+That was in the 1990's a whole century ago ;)

 My vim use back then was as follows: